slvdus/KGS-Backup-Oct8-2025/replit.md

 ## Component Architecture

-The frontend follows a hierarchical component structure with reusable UI components, layout components (navbar, footer), and page-specific components.
-Product-related components are modularized for easy reuse across different views.
-The application uses a comprehensive design system with over 30 UI components covering forms, navigation, feedback, and data display.
+The frontend follows a hierarchical component structure with reusable UI components featuring sophisticated animations and micro-interactions.
+Layout components (navbar, footer) and page-specific components are enhanced with glass effects and floating animations.
+Product-related components include advanced hover effects, stock indicators, and smooth transitions.
+The application uses a comprehensive design system with over 30 UI components covering forms, navigation, feedback, and data display, all enhanced with Vercel-style polish and premium animations.

+## Recent UI/UX Enhancements (January 2025)
+- **Glass Effects**: Implemented sophisticated glass morphism effects across all components with backdrop blur and subtle borders
+- **Hero Sections**: Enhanced all page heroes with floating background elements and gradient animations
+- **Product Cards**: Added advanced hover effects, stock indicators, and parallax image animations
+- **Form Interactions**: Upgraded contact forms with glass effects and micro-animations
+- **Filter Panels**: Enhanced catalog filtering with sophisticated glass panels and smooth transitions
+- **Statistics Display**: Added animated stats showcases on About and Catalog pages
+- **Micro-interactions**: Comprehensive animation system with staggered delays and smooth transitions
+- **Loading States**: Improved skeleton loading with shimmer effects
+- **Responsive Design**: All enhancements optimized for mobile and desktop experiences

 ## Development Workflow